Cherry Bomb trophy rock

 How to Pick Shooter Bucks

 Responsibly harvesting a mature deer requires a little homework and preparation before you're in the field ready to take the shot.
 So how do you determine what is considered a shooter buck?
-Here are three important factors to weigh when putting together a hit list for yourself or guests on your farm this fall.
+Here are three important factors to weigh when putting together a hit list for yourself or guests hunting your property this fall.

 Age is the number one priority when picking which target buck to shoot—and antler size is not necessarily an accurate indicator of a buck's maturity.
 It's a fact young bucks may occasionally have larger spreads than older deer.
 Check out this Boone and Crocket buck age class chart on the National Deer Association website.
 It shows bucks of any age can display a range of antler scores, with rare 1-year-olds reaching over 100 inches in antler span!